 The best part of this baby bouncer is that you can use it for a long time — from newborn to two years old — as it converts to a toddler chair once your baby is too old to bounce in it.

 - You can use it for rest and play.

-- It weighs less than five pounds, so it’s easy to carry around.
+- Weighing less than five pounds, it’s easy to carry around the house.

 - The adjustable positions make it a great pick for babies with acid reflux.